Skip to content

 Required if not using AEMBIT_AGENT_CONTROLLER_ID.

-The device code for the Agent Controller, which can be generated in your tenant’s administrative console and is used for code-based registration.
+The device code for the Agent Controller.
+Generate this code in your tenant’s administrative console for code-based registration.
 You must provide either this or the AEMBIT_AGENT_CONTROLLER_ID environment variable.

 Example: